207-871-7771 877-682-9433

 In 2017, the four communities reiterated their support and the Legislature reauthorized the request for action.
 In November 2019, the MTA Board unanimously authorized MTA to move forward on the initial environmental studies, selected land acquisition and public outreach planning for the Connector.

-Again in January and February of this year, the four communities reiterated their support and desire to be part of the planning process by signing a Memorandum of Agreement (MOA) in support of building the road and pledging to promote land use strategies that are effective in making the road sustainable for the long term.
+Again in 2022, the four communities reiterated their support and desire to be part of the planning process by signing a Memorandum of Agreement (MOA) in support of building the road and pledging to promote land use strategies that are effective in making the road sustainable for the long term.

-MTA is continuing to work to determine financial feasibility (design, cost, potential toll pricing) of a new road, and is gathering environmental and property owner data needed to determine possible locations.
-This information is necessary before MTA makes a decides whether to pursue a permit from the U.S. Army Corps of Engineers and Maine Department of Environmental Protection.
+MTA is continuing to work to determine financial feasibility (design, cost, potential toll pricing) of a new road, and evaluating environmental impacts and effected abutters within the proposed roadway alignment.
+This information is necessary in order for MTA to pursue a permit from the U.S. Army Corps of Engineers and Maine Department of Environmental Protection.